jkeefe/newmark-design-development/2019/THE_NOTES_FALL2019.md

 To answer a "forecast" intent, you need two additional pieces of information: Where and when.

-These are called "entities" (and also slots and elements and probably many other things).
+These are called "entities" (and also "slots" and "elements" and probably many other things).

 So a `weather-forcast` intent requires `place` and `time`.